nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++

 * Repetition of namespaces
-  * Namespace name can be repeated until a collision of names of inner types occur.
+  * Namespace name can be repeated until a collision of names of inner types occurs.
-  * The same namespace can be declared on multiple places.
+  * The same namespace can be declared in multiple places.

 ```C#
 namespace Outer.Middle.Inner